harpooooooon/RShiny-Dashboard-for-Twitter-Analysis/README.md

 * Will bee adding another tab including network analysis between individuals and their respective followers
 #### Warning:

- * As the code stands, importing a copy into R will not result in a functioning application, unless you can produce
+ * As the code stands, importing a copy into R will not result in a functioning application, unless you can produce your own
 	 > * consumer key
 	  > * consumer secret
 	  > *  authentication key